rlauxe

 The following plots are simulations, averaging the results from the stated number of runs.

 The audit needing the least samples is CLCA when there are no errors in the CVRs, and no phantom ballots.
-In that case, the samplesNeeded depend only on the margin, and so is a smooth curve:
+In that case, the samplesNeeded depend only on the margin, and is a straight line vs margin on a log-log plot.

 Varying phantom percent, up to and over the margin of 4.5%, with errors generated with 1% fuzz: